ccarabine/Churchbarn-holiday-let/README.md

 ![ Useful links and clickable links on large device](assets/uxd/area-useful-links-smalldevice.PNG)

-## Features unique to Contact us page.
+## Features unique to Contact Us page.

 * A contact form with 9 data field inputs, ‘first name’, ‘surname’, ‘email address’, ‘telephone number’,’ number of adults’, ‘number of children’, ‘arrival date’, ‘departure date’, ‘message’ and a submit button and reset button underneath.
 * The contact form is responsive on mobile devices and reduces in height and width as well as the buttons.
 * Feedback - When the cursor hovers over ‘submit’ /’reset’ the links will highlight in the hover colour(var)
 * When clicking on ‘submit’ /’reset’ links, they will highlight in the active colour(var) and repositions button down by 4px

-* Value: This section will allow the user complete CTA by submitting an enquiry/booking to owner, providing the owner with all the information initially required to connect with user.
+* Value: This section will allow the user tp complete CTA by submitting an enquiry/booking to owner, providing the owner with all the information initially required to connect with user.
 UX will be consistent on all devices.

 See below the difference between desktop, tablet and mobile view: